Some of the challenges we face

 The Old Vinyl Factory

 This development forms part of a large project to regenerate a 17 acre site that was once the EMI factory, but which has been derelict for 40 years.
-The full development will invigorate the local community through local employment opportunities and the creation of new communal areas and leisure opportunities.
-It will also provide much-needed housing to the London market.
+The development will invigorate the local economy and provide much-needed housing to the London market.

 The two buildings will be also constructed to a BREAM Very Good level, and Code for Sustainable homes Level 4.
 The superstructure will be constructed from cross-laminated timber, which has zero emissions if disposed of appropriately.